Azure/AzureStackHCI-EvalGuide/nested/steps/1b_NestedInAzure.md

     -Credential (Get-Credential) `
     -Verbose

+# Optional Parameter -> -LicenseType "Windows_Server"
-# Optional Parameter - add this parameter to the command above.
+# Copy and paste the parameter under the command above.
 Don't forget to add ` at the end of the -Verbose line.
-# Only used if you have existing Windows Server licenses with Software Assurance (See NOTE 3 below)
+# Only use this if you have existing Windows Server licenses with Software Assurance (See NOTE 3 below)
-# -LicenseType "Windows_Server"
 ```

 **NOTE 1** - You'll be prompted to supply a credential for the VM - simply enter a username of your choice, and strong password.